 Generally speaking, online classes are more difficult than in-person classes.
 While online classes offer more flexibility than traditional classes, the course load is still just as difficult.

 Online courses also have the added difficulties of teaching yourself and avoiding distractions outside of the classroom.
 Which, for some, is no easy feat.

 However, sometimes online classes are unavoidable.
-While core classes can be challenging to manage online, there are plenty of “easy” online classes you can excel in!
+While core classes can be challenging to manage online, there are plenty of “easy” online classes in which you can excel!